 Attention: If you need updated device drivers for your computer, do not download them from the Windows Update Web site.
 Obtain them from Lenovo.
-For more information, see "Making sure device drivers are up-to-date" on page 76.
+For more information, see "Making sure device drivers are current" on page 80.

 Solving recovery problems